-Are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights
+Alignment with OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights

 Mirova screens investee companies against adherence with OECD Guidelines for Multinational Enterprises and UN Guiding Principles on Business and Human Rights.

 Mirova continuously reviews companies' track records and news flows to identify significant controversies.
 Companies' involvement and resolving measures are taken into account.
 Risks of potential breach may be monitored through engagement to obtain additional assurance.